korchasa/awesome-nomad/README.md

 ### Automation and Infrastructure Management

 - [ansible-community/ansible-nomad](https://github.com/ansible-community/ansible-nomad) - Ansible-Nomad is an Ansible role that automates the installation and configuration of Nomad.
+- [bitrockteam/caravan](https://github.com/bitrockteam/caravan) - Caravan is a platform builder that utilizes the HashiCorp stack for infrastructure automation and management.
 - [dsaidgovsg/terraform-modules](https://github.com/dsaidgovsg/terraform-modules) - A set of reusable Terraform modules for provisioning HashiCorp tools, including Nomad, on AWS.
 - [eschudt/hashistack-digitalocean](https://github.com/eschudt/hashistack-digitalocean) - Hashistack Digitalocean is a Terraform project for setting up a Consul and Nomad cluster on DigitalOcean.
 - [freeCodeCamp/infra](https://github.com/freeCodeCamp/infra) - This project provides infrastructure-as-code resources for managing freeCodeCamp.org's infrastructure.